B-2 VISA FOR TOURISM/VISITORS

 Eligibility for B2 Visa

-- Have enough financial means to cover your stay in the US.
+- You have enough financial means to cover your stay in the US.

 - You intend to return to your home country as soon as your visa expires and you do not intend to stay in the US.